devdesli/AgoraWeb/README.md

 python - venv venv
-this names the venv folder venv you can change this if you want just remember to also change the name of the next command to the right folder. venv/Scripts/activate to activate the virtual enviroment to run when in the main folder just type python app.py to start the flask server.
+this names the venv folder venv you can change this if you want just remember to also change the name of the next command to the right folder. venv/Scripts/activate to activate the virtual enviroment then install the dependencies by running pip install -r requirements.txt

+to run
+when in the main folder just type python app.py to start the flask server.
 ⚡This automaticly starts the server on all adresses if your machine has firewall disabled it will get exposed to the network.

-use the create user .py to create a testuser named testuser password testuser. or make an account through the website.
+You can make an account through the website.